FURK4NGG/Milyoner_Oyunu/README.md

 ## 🚀 Features
-<h1 align="center">This is an AI-driven game designed to accurately guess your selection through a process of progressively eliminating options with increasingly specific questions, all based on your responses.<br>as</h1>
+<h1 align="center">This is an AI-driven game designed to accurately guess your selection through a process of progressively eliminating options with increasingly specific questions, all based on your responses.<br>It is powered by Google Gemini<br>It asks a different question every time</h1>

 ## 🔎 Preparation